StylishThemes/GitHub-Dark-Script/README.md

 > GitHub Dark in userscript form, with a settings panel

->## Notice.
-Version 2.0+ is now available, custom settings will get reset in versions lesser than 2.0.0!

 This script loads and applies the [GitHub Dark](https://github.com/StylishThemes/GitHub-Dark) Style

 * An options panel allows you to change settings on-the-fly without the need to reinstall.